What is SCO?

 - The weakness of the sense of community between its member states

 - The transformation of cooperation pattern faces after expansion.
-Despite being geographically close, the rich diversity in members' history, backgrounds, language, national interests and form of government, wealth and culture makes the SCO decision-making challenging.
+Despite being geographically close, the rich diversity in members' history, backgrounds, language, national interests, and form of government, wealth, and culture make the SCO decision-making challenging.

 Shanghai Cooperation Organisation UPSC Questions

 Question: Russia hosted the 16th meeting of the Shanghai Cooperation Organisation (SCO) ministers responsible for foreign economic and foreign trade activities.
 Consider the following statements regarding the SCO: